estrategasdigitales/alt20178/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.30 - 09/06/2018 =
+* Improvement: Further added methods to log unique messages only once.
+* Tweak: Remove usage of Freemius.
+* Fix: Added option to disable popups accessibility functionality to resolve some issues with focus trapping.
+* Fix: Issues with log files growing too large.
+Max file size of 1MB and auto truncate to 250 lines now.
+* Fix: Typo causing issues with Page Template condition.
+* Fix: Typo in privacy link example text.
+* Fix: Typo pointing to incorrect internal method call in new has_cookie method.
+* Fix: Issues with fields not being readonly.

+= v1.7.29 - 06/13/2018 =
+* Improvement: Added new enabled() method for the PUM_AssetCache class that checks both is writable and not disabled.
+* Improvement: Added option to disable just asset caching.
+This should help in the case your server is blocking the use of our JS from the /uploads/ folder with a 403 error.
+* Fix: Bug caused by string representations of boolean values passed in our subscription forms.

+= v1.7.28 - 06/10/2018 =
+* Tweak: Improved validation of subscription form data and messaging.
+* Fix: Bug with front end form serialization issue with single checkboxes (privacy field).

+= v1.7.27 - 06/08/2018 =
+* Improvement: Added additional variable checks to allow graceful failing during certain JS errors when page cache is out of date.

+= v1.7.26 - 06/07/2018 =
+* Fix: Add empty popups array to prevent errors due to page caching.

+= v1.7.25 - 06/05/2018 =
+* Tweak: Localized most variables earlier to prevent errors.
+Added in default values in case they do not get rendered to prevent fatal JS errors.
+* Fix: Tweaked extension activation class to be compatible with PHP 5.2.
+* Fix: Bug where boolean scalar values were changed to "" for json_encode.

+= v1.7.24 - 06/04/2018 =
+* Tweak: Updated subscriber table for existing sites that failed to add it properly before.

+= v1.7.23 - 06/04/2018 =
+* Improvement: Converted cookie privacy info to tabular rendering.
+* Tweak: Improved update notice text.
+* Fix: Issues with subscriber table not being created.
+Thanks @jnorell
+* Fix: Bug not allowing more than one cookie for a trigger.
+* Fix: Undefined index errors in shortcake/shortcode-ui integration.

+= v1.7.22 - 05/25/2018 =
+* Tweak: Updated Freemius library for GDPR optin support.
+* Improvement: Made all popup loops more reliable.
+* Fix: Error where objects were processed incorrectly.
+* Fix: "Uncaught Error: Call to a member function get_setting() on boolean in /popup-maker/classes/AssetCache.php:314"

+= v1.7.21 - 05/24/2018 =
+* Tweak: Clear asset cache on settings save.
+* Improvement: Check that post is singular to prevent Post Selected conditions from working on site index.
+* Improvement: Remove jquery-cookie from assets as we no longer use or load it anywhere.
+* Fix: Missing function errors if you don't have WordPress v4.9.6.
+* Fix: Added better & safer json encoding function that properly sanitizes data for encoding to prevent empty strings for non english sites.

+= v1.7.20 - 05/19/2018 =
+* Feature: Support for GDPR Personal Data Exporter
+* Feature: Support for GDPR Personal Data Eraser
+* Feature: New privacy consent field for Subscription Forms for GDPR consent collection.
+* Feature: GDPR privacy policy guide text added.
+* Improvement: Updated dependency libs.
+* Fix: Bug in subscriber tables if no popup ID was stored.

+= v1.7.19 - 05/01/2018 =
+* Version bump due to svn file add issues during last commit.

+= v1.7.18 - 05/01/2018 =
+* Fix: Typo in JS that may cause errors for some.

+= v1.7.17 - 05/01/2018 =
+* Improvement: Added popup option to disable automatic re-triggering of popup after non-ajax form submission.
+* Improvement: Added notice when JS errors occur in Popup Maker admin interfaces with link to documentation for proper diagnosis & reporting.
+* Tweak: Added asset cache reset on update of core version & db version.
+* Tweak: Removed debug code.
+* Tweak: Simplified the post type batch processor setup for extensions.
+* Dev: Added base PUM_Extension_Activator class to standardize extension activation and various other things.

+= v1.7.16 - 04/24/2018 =
+* Tweak: Removed debug code.
+* Fix: Issue with valueless shortcode attributes not processing properly.
+* Fix: Issues where our scripts loaded before Ninja Forms scripts did and our integration didn't initialize.
+* Dev: Added helper function to return array of shortcodes and data in usable format from any content.
+* Dev: Added support for measure fields for shortcodes.

+= v1.7.15 - 04/14/2018 =
+* Improvement: Removed metadata from object models to reduce cache size as WordPress already has them cached.
+* Tweak: Added new filter and corrected typo in existing ones for extension integrations.
+* Fix: Bug for potentially missing variable.
+* Fix: Bug when using WordPress older than v4.4 and viewing the subscribers table.
+* Fix: Bug where google fonts didn't always get loaded correctly.
+* Fix: Missing styles from Advanced Theme Builder due to misordering.

+= v1.7.14 - 03/28/2018 =
+* Fix: Obscure PHP error caused by method from interface was marked abstract in an abstract class inheriting the interface.
+* Fix: Bug when jquery cookie is called from another plugin.
+* Fix: Bug where form submit button triggered popup close when overlay click to close was enabled.
+* Fix: Typo in previous patch for db_var not being updated properly.

+= v1.7.13 - 03/27/2018 =
+* Tweak: Added fallback methods for conditions using MobileDetect to prevent errors when for whatever reason it was not loaded properly.
+* Tweak: Added value type check to prevent errors in popup data.
+* Fix: Bug with accessibility forced focus when there is a link in the popup, causing the close button to focus the link before closing.
+* Fix: Bug that caused issues with MC extensions JS loading properly.
+* Fix: Added fail-safe in case variables were not properly declared on page for mce-buttons.js.
+* Fix: Set a deprecated option on new installs for backward compatibility issues.
+* Fix: Selector correction in z-index setting application.

+= v1.7.12 - 03/21/2018 =
+* Improvement: Added option to disable the shortcode ui.
+* Tweak: Removed private popup type links from the nav menu editor.
+* Fix: Bug with long term cached assets causing JS errors on nginx servers.
+* Fix: Bug with support for custom popup z-index setting.
+* Fix: Bug where NF loaded before Popup Maker and form actions were missing.
+* Fix: Bugs in close delay settings for form integrations.
+Was in ms but needed to be in seconds.
+* Fix: Bug where Yoast SEO plugin shows popups in the xml sitemaps and showing Yoast metabox on popup editor.

+= v1.7.11 - 03/14/2018 =
+* Fix: Bug where Middle Center option wouldn't stay selected after saving.
+* Fix: Bug with incorrect field dependency for custom height & scrollable options.

+= v1.7.10 - 03/14/2018 =
+* Improvement: Further improved compatibility with shortcodes that echo/print rather than return content.
+* Fix: Bug where cookies wouldn't always be set in Edge & Safari due to cookie path including the root url.
+* Fix: Bug that changed the default tag for popup_trigger & popup_close shortcodes.
+* Fix: Bug where extra close buttons didn't always work correctly.
+* Fix: Removal of deprecated function that triggered warnings in PHP 7.2.

 = v1.7.9 - 03/14/2018 =
 * Improvement: Replaced usage of pumSerializeForm with pumSerializeObject which is more reliable.